ThaoDoann/AmpHacks_12/README.md

 You know you can get a mortgage to buy a house, but you may not know which mortgage is right for you or what you need to get a mortgage.
 Walter is here to answer these questions in a simple but clear way.

-You can ask Walter anything you want to know about finance, litarally everything.
+You can ask Walter anything you want to know about finance, literally everything.

 Especially if you are a youth who just wants to create a financial plan for life, this is the service for you.